Moduli spaces of Delzant polytopes and symplectic toric manifolds: Delzant polytopes: basic theory and impossibility of an Oda type classification

-A lower bound in terms of $k$ and $\ell$ alone makes no sense: one can construct Delzant polygons with a pair of parallel edges and arbitrarily many additional edges.
+\item[(2)] There are Delzant polygons with $k$ vertices and perimeter $\ell$ with area $\geq \phi^{2k/3} \ell^2$~\cite[Example 30]{9authors}. \end{itemize} A lower bound in terms of $k$ and $\ell$ alone makes no sense: one can construct Delzant polygons with a pair of parallel edges and arbitrarily many additional edges.
 Making the two parallel edges very long and the rest of edges very short one can keep $\ell$ and $k$ arbitrarily large, yet make area go to zero.